There are definitely a lot of great things to do in Wellington, New Zealand!

 - Take the Dominion Ferry from the Wellington waterfront or

 - Hire a car for the day

-As the island is predator-free, bags will be searched for pests, seed, and soil before you can enjoy hiking on the island.
+As the native bush on the island is predator-free, bags will be searched for pests, seed, and soil before you can enjoy hiking on the island.

 Bring a picnic lunch and pick a spot with views back to Wellington city.